 It is widely believed, however, that Beckmesser was a caricature of Hanslick alone.
 There are two reasons for this widespread but erroneous belief.
 The first of them is that, in the second Prose Draft of October- November 1861, Wagner gave the name Veit Hanslich to the Marker and Town Clerk.
 This was a private joke of which he soon tired, however, and in the poem or libretto written in January 1862 he gave this character the name of Beckmesser.
 The second reason is Wagner's account of a reading of his poem in Vienna in November 1862 (My Life pages 703-4).
 According to this autobiographical account, Wagner believed that Hanslick was in some discomfort at this reading and friends of Wagner who were present got the impression (according to Wagner; his account is uncorroborated) that Hanslick had seen himself as Wagner's target.

-greatest living dramatic talent.
-He sent Wagner his enthusiastic review
+the greatest living dramatic talent.
+He sent Wagner his enthusiastic review of Tannhäuser, for

 On closer examination there is no reason to believe that Hanslick saw the poem of Die Meistersinger (in which the character was called Beckmesser, of course) as a personal attack.
 Indeed there is nothing to indicate that he knew about "Veit Hanslich".
 Not even in the account of the Viennese incident in Hanslick's memoirs (see Spencer's compilation, Wagner Remembered, pages 135-138).
 His supposed reaction to the poem is a myth of Wagner's invention.